-ParentsWorld invited parents of Paul George Global School, New Delhi to share their insights on encouraging leadership qualities in children.
+ParentsWorld invited parents of Paul George Global School, Delhi, to share their insights on encouraging leadership qualities in children.

 “As a working professional, I am aware that leaders are held in high esteem, and establish themselves in this fiercely competitive world.
 Therefore it is important for parents to instill life skills in children.
 I am working on developing the leadership qualities of my five-year-old son Ainesh by establishing open channels of communication with him.
 As a result, Ainesh has developed self-confidence and never hesitates to speak his mind and heart.
 Through storytelling, we have taught him the values of empathy and discipline.
 Recently, we introduced a mind game with the objective of developing Ainesh’s critical thinking skills.
 Every evening, we play the ‘why’ game with Ainesh during which he gives reasons for simple things he does through the day.” — Santanu Mukherjee, advocate, Supreme Court of India and commercial mediator.